-When we initiated our 2020 Plan in October 2017, it did not factor in macro events out of our control such as a volatile steel market in connection with steel tariffs and other trade events.
-Given increases in raw material cost and resulting degradation on our gross profit margins from 48% in 2016, we are recasting our 2020 target for improving our operating income margin to a range of 16% to 17% by the end of 2020.
+When we initiated our 2020 Plan in October 2017, it did not factor in macro events out of our control such as a volatile steel market as well as steel tariffs and other trade events.
+Given increases in raw material cost and resulting degradation on our gross profit margins from 48% in 2016, we recasted our 2020 target for improving our operating income margin to a range of 16% to 17% by the end of 2020.
 This is revised down from our prior 2020 target range of 21% to 22%, and in-line to slightly up compared to our operating margin of 16.4% in 2016.
 While the gross margin pressures have caused us to revise this goal, it's important to note that rationalizing our cost structure has helped mitigate further downward pressure on our operating profit margins.
-We are also recasting operating margins for Europe from a target of 10% by the end of 2020, which includes approximately 2% of net sales in costs associated with the SAP implementation, to a range of 6% to 7%, including the same 2% of SAP implementation costs.
+We also recasted operating margins for Europe from a target of 10% by the end of 2020, which includes approximately 2% of net sales in costs associated with the SAP implementation, to a range of 6% to 7%, including the same 2% of SAP implementation costs.
 Higher material costs have also contributed to this revision yet it still reflects a 700-800 basis point improvement from 2016 and substantial progress in the segment.

-Since 2016, we have reduced our inventory in North America, which is a bulk of our total inventory, by over 12% in pounds on hand, including an approximate 10% reduction in raw materials.
+Since 2016, we have reduced our inventory in North America, which is the bulk of our total inventory, by over 18% in pounds on hand, including an approximate 22% reduction in finished goods, while total dollars on hand increased marginally by a little over 1%.

-We accomplished this even as three particular factors have transpired since October of 2017 when we released the 2020 Plan that have required us to build more inventory than expected:
+We accomplished this reduction in inventory in pounds on hand even as three particular factors have transpired since October of 2017 when we released the 2020 Plan that have required us to build more inventory than expected:

-- we pro-actively increased our anchor inventory in anticipation of potential tariffs on our mechanical anchor finished goods from China, as well as in anticipation of additional demand related to The Home Depot, Inc. ("Home Depot") rollout: - we bought an additional allotment of steel in order to mitigate the potential impact of availability; and - we have inventory levels to ensure we can meet our customer needs as we continue our SAP roll-out.
+- we pro-actively increased our anchor inventory in anticipation of potential tariffs on our mechanical anchor finished goods from China, as well as in anticipation of additional demand related to The Home Depot, Inc. ("Home Depot") rollout; - we bought an additional allotment of steel in order to mitigate the potential impact of availability; and - we have inventory levels to ensure we can meet our customer needs as we continue our SAP roll-out.

-Also since 2016, our weighted average cost per pound of total inventory on hand and raw materials on hand in North America, which we cannot control, increased approximately 25% and 37%, respectively.
+Since 2016, our weighted average cost per pound of total inventory on hand and raw materials on hand in North America, which we cannot control, increased.
 As a result, there has not been a marked improvement in our inventory turns based on dollars and we no longer believe we can achieve an inventory turn rate of four-times per year by the end of 2020.
 We continue to strive to effectively manage our inventory by what we can control as a way of improving our use of working capital.